Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_control_panel/guide.en-gb.md

 >
 > This section concerns all MX Plan services using the Rouncube, Zimbra or OWA webmail technology.
 >
-> However, if you want to migrate an MX Plan service using the Roundcube webmail to an OVHcloud Email Pro or Exchange platform, follow the section [Automatic migration of an MX Plan Roundcube offer to Exchange or Email Pro](#roundcube-mxplan) of this guide.
+> However, if you want to migrate an MX Plan service using the Roundcube webmail to an OVHcloud Email Pro or Exchange platform, follow the section "[Automatic migration of an MX Plan Roundcube offer to Exchange or Email Pro](#roundcube-mxplan)" of this guide.

 > [!warning]
 >